 - 6. All committee deliberations will be conducted without the presence of the student or any other person who is not a member of the committee.
 The committee will consider only evidence that has been presented to it at the hearing.
 If the committee concludes that an infraction or violation has occurred, it will then recommend an appropriate penalty.
 The committee’s decision on the penalty will be by majority vote, except that any recommendation to suspend or expel a student must be by a two-thirds vote of the committee.
 Penalties will be set based upon the severity of the infraction.
 Any serious infraction of the Code of Academic and Professional Integrity may be grounds for dismissal.

 - 7. At the conclusion of its hearing and deliberations, the committee will prepare a report for the YSPH dean which describes the charge of misconduct, summarizes the hearing, presents the factual findings, and outlines the committee’s conclusions, including any proposed penalty.
 The dean will determine whether the committee’s conclusion is supported by the evidence.
 If the dean determines that the conclusion is not supported by the evidence, the dean will remand the decision for further fact finding or deliberation.
-The dean will also review the proposed penalty and may approve or change it if he or she believes that a lesser or greater penalty is warranted.
+The dean will also review the proposed penalty and may approve or change it if the dean believes that a lesser or greater penalty is warranted.

 - 8. Unless remanded by the dean for further review, the finding of an infraction or violation is final, as is the penalty upon the dean’s concurrence.
 The dean will inform the student in writing of the result of the hearing and any penalty as soon as possible.